Luís Freire: Estoril

 The day after getting Mafra into LigaPro, Freire left for G.D.
 Estoril Praia of that league, with the aim of reaching the top flight.
 On 29 July 2018, in his first match in professional football, his side beat Farense 2–0 away to reach the group stage of the Taça da Liga; on his league debut on 11 August the team won 4–0 at home to FC Porto B. He left on 21 January 2019 after a run of three losses and a draw.

 Nacional

 On 27 May 2019, Freire signed a one-year deal with C.D.
 Nacional, recently relegated to the second tier.
 The team were in first place when the season was abandoned prematurely due to the COVID-19 pandemic, meaning Freire had a record of 6 promotions in his first 8 seasons as a manager.
 In 2020–21, 34-year-old Freire was the youngest manager in that season of the Primeira Liga.

 Freire made his top-flight debut on 20 September in a 3–3 home draw with Boavista FC.
 He left the club on 21 March 2021 after six consecutive defeats left them one point above the relegation zone.

 Rio Ave

 Freire returned to work on 29 June 2021, signing for newly relegated Rio Ave F.C. on a one-year deal.
 In his first season, he helped them bounce back as champions.

+In June 2022, Freire signed for two more years with the club from Vila do Conde.
+On 28 August, his team won 3–1 at home to reigning champions FC Porto for a first league victory, though on 16 October they were knocked out of the third round of the Taça de Portugal 3–2 at third-tier F.C.
+Oliveira do Hospital.

+On 25 December 2023, Rio Ave's sporting director Nuno de Almeida announced that Freire would leave the club at the end of the 2023–24 season.
+He would still remain in charge of the club ahead of the 2024–25 campaign, but was sacked on 5 November 2024.

+Vitoria Guimaraes

+Freire signed for Vitória de Guimarães on 15 January 2025.